 The money is kept in the retained asset account, and the beneficiary receives a payout checkbook.
 The beneficiary writes checks on the account as the money is needed.
 There are no penalties or limits on how much money the beneficiary may withdraw from the account.

 The account accrues interest as long as it remains open.

 Other Payout Types

 Various alternative options exist for selecting a life insurance payout, offering suitability for different individuals.
 Some of these options include:

 - Interest Income

-- The insurance company keeps the death benefit but pays the interest it accrues to the beneficiary for the rest of his or her life or a fixed time period.
+- The insurance company retains the death benefit while making interest payments to the beneficiary for either the remainder of their life or a specified fixed period.

 - Life Income

-- The insurer calculates a fixed, guaranteed monthly income for life based on the beneficiary’s age and gender.
+- The insurer calculates a fixed, guaranteed monthly income for life based on the beneficiary’s age and sex.

-- Similar calculation to life income, but with a specific number of years.
+- A similar calculation to life income, but with a specific number of years.

 - Specific Income

 - Allows annual payout of a fixed amount as extra income for the beneficiary.

 How Long Does It Take To Get a Life Insurance Payout?

 Most life insurance claims are paid out within 30 to 60 days after filing a claim, but delays can occur.
 In numerous states, insurance companies are typically granted a 30-day period to review a claim before making a payout, denying the claim or requesting additional information.